Low water levels at Thirlmere Reservoir

 Trying to look on the bright side (and it does take some effort!) there have been quite a few attempts by a local group to try to rebuild the Keswick to Threlkeld railway as a tourist attraction.
-They have been met with a mixed response but it is the Lake District National Park Authority that have the final say and they have always turned down the applications, much to the appreciation of most cyclists and walkers (the author included).
-Had the plans been approved and the line rebuilt the cost of the repairs would be far greater than they already are.
-I reckon the people involved with trying to reinstate the railway will be breathing a big sigh of relief (insofar as anyone can be relieved at such damage).
+They have been met with a mixed response but it is the Lake District National Park Authority that have the final say and to date they have always turned down the applications.
+This has been much to the appreciation of most cyclists and walkers (this author included).
+However had the plans been approved and the line rebuilt the cost of the repairs would be far greater than they already are.
+I suspect the people involved with trying to reinstate the railway will be breathing a big sigh of relief (insofar as anyone can be relieved at such damage).

 As to how to fix the damage, obviously it is not the highest priority as people’s homes and the roads are much more important: there is sterling work going on on that front already.
 Sadly I fail to see what can be done with the old railway track though.
 Just putting the track back to how it was will be expensive enough but how long before the next storm hits and the same thing happens again?
 It would be such a shame to lose such a historic part of the Lake District, especially given how many people make use of it.
 If anyone does know the answer please forward your suggestions to the Lake District National Park Authority as I haven’t a clue!

 In February 2016, after writing the above paragraph the National Park Authority released a statement estimating the amount of time it will take to repair the old railway line eighteen months to at two years.
 I think patience will be required!